dreisigmeyer/triangulation/README.md

 # triangulation
-Code to find patent triangulation
+Code to find patent triangulation models.
+This can be run by issuing the command outside of this directory `python -m triangulation assignee_76_16.csv` where **assignee_76_16.csv** is the assignee file.
+The years may change on the file name.